steffenbusch/caddy-jwt-issuer/README.md

 - **HS256 Signing**: Generates JWTs with the symmetric signing algorithm HS256.
 - **Structured Logging**: Provides detailed logging for authentication attempts and token issuance.
 The emitted logs can be used with `fail2ban` or similar tools to block repeated failed attempts.
 - **Customizable Cookies**: Allows setting custom cookie names and domains for issued JWTs.
 - **Token Revocation**: Includes the `token_is_blocked` matcher to block requests with revoked tokens by referencing a blocklist file.
-This blocklist file must be maintained by `placeholder_dump` - see example below.
+This blocklist file could be maintained by `placeholder_dump`.

 ## Building